 You’ve probably met a handful of people in your life whose scents have stayed the same for so long that they’ve somehow become part of their very essence.
 Your mom, who smelled of vanilla and dark chocolate.
 Your boyfriend-turned-husband who smelled of whichever Ralph Lauren cologne was current and cool.
 Your ballet teacher who smelled…French.
 Signature scents are more than pretty; they’re your calling card to everyone you meet and comfort for everyone you love.
 Finding yours is our goal today.
 I know it’s out there, and I’m going to break down the basics of perfume to help you sniff out the perfect scent for you.

-Before you head to the counter, here’s a little guide (and some terminology) that will help as you’re choosing a perfume and keep you focused on what you want amidst ever-spritzing aromas!
+Before you head to the perfume counter, here’s a little guide (and some terminology) that will help as you’re choosing a perfume, and keep you focused on what you want amidst ever-spritzing aromas!

 Finding the Perfect Perfume – Perfume Terminology (or ABCs)